atlassian/atlassian-connect-example-app-node/src/content/config.md

 - `modules`: the list of modules this app provides.
   - `postInstallPage`: this is the first page where the user lands after clicking on the `Get Started` link after installing the app.
 You can think of this page as the main index page for the app.
-  - `webhooks`: list of all the webhooks for the connect app.
+  - `webhooks`: list of all the webhooks for the Connect app.
 For this sample app, we've added some Jira webhooks events.
 In our **Webhooks** page, we'll provide some webhook logs so you can get a better picture of what your app will be listening to
   - `generalPages`: list of [pages/views](https://developer.atlassian.com/cloud/jira/software/modules/page/) within the app.